bguthro/menu_temp/README.md

 }
 ```
 The `sensors` array will be displayed in the menu, when you click on it.
+This file is also in the source tree as an .example file.

 ## Making the app
 This app relies on python.
 To make this work consistently, I've set up a Makefile, for setting up a local python virtual environment for this app.